A Hierarchical Approach to Robust Stability of Multiclass Queueing Networks: Introduction

-For the DHV network in Figure \ref{fig:DHV Network} our framework shows that if all stations are bottlenecks {(a balanced network)}, {it suffices to augment the nominal-load conditions ($\alpha_1(m_1+m_4)<1$, $\alpha_1(m_2+m_5)<1$, and $\alpha_1(m_3+m_6)<1$) with the requirement $\alpha_1(m_2+m_4+m_6)<2$ to have robust queue-ratio stability.} Interestingly, no requirements on the mean service times are needed for {robust} SP stability.
-Rather, the condition $\alpha_1(m_2+m_4+m_6)<2$ arises entirely from the analysis of {robust} SSC.
+For the DHV network in Figure \ref{fig:DHV Network} our framework shows that if all stations are bottlenecks (a balanced network), it suffices to augment the nominal-load conditions ($\alpha_1(m_1+m_4)<1$, $\alpha_1(m_2+m_5)<1$, and $\alpha_1(m_3+m_6)<1$) with the requirement $\alpha_1(m_2+m_4+m_6)<2$ to have robust queue-ratio stability.
+Interestingly, no requirements on the mean service times are needed for robust SP stability.
+Rather, the condition $\alpha_1(m_2+m_4+m_6)<2$ arises entirely from the analysis of robust SSC.
 The gap between our condition and the necessary and sufficient conditions in \cite{DHV} is consistent with our focus on decentralized policies.
 The policy used in \cite{DHV} to establish their necessary condition is a centralized one, in which the priority in a station depends on the queues in other stations.
 From a practical perspective, if centralized policies are implementable, it is best to use those that are known to stabilize the network under the nominal-load conditions.
-Through these examples, our framework casts existing results in new light and helps underscore interesting connections between {robust stability}, fluid models, and diffusion approximations.
+State space collapse and the SP are central constructs in the study of diffusion approximations \cite{bramson1998SSCheavylimit,williams1998diffusion}.
+Through the examples, our framework casts existing results in new light and helps underscore interesting connections between robust stability, fluid models, and diffusion approximations.